-The restricted deposits are held in favor of financial institutions in respect of fulfillments of forward contract and operating obligations.
+The restricted deposits are held in favor of financial institutions in respect of fulfillment of forward contracts and operating obligations.
+As of December 31, 2019, a major prepayment received from a client was classified as a restricted deposit due to the contractual terms with the client.